TheJuanPuentes/PythonForEverybody/Personal Project Problem Statement README.md

 ## Stakeholders </br>

- - Professor - for my grade in class.
+ - Professor - for my grade in class
- - Parents - investing in my education and future success, I want to make them proud.
+ - Parents - investing in my education and future success, I want to make them proud
- - Perspective Employers - artifact will be added to my student portfolio which could help with getting a job.
+ - Perspective Employers - artifact will be added to my student portfolio which could help with getting a job
- - Myself - to gain knowledge in an area of interest for my own personal benefits.
+ - Myself - to gain knowledge in an area of interest for future benefits

 ## Timeline </br>